atlas

 - A bound collection of maps often including tables, illustrations or other text.

-- A bound collection of tables, illustrations etc. on any given subject.
+- A bound collection of tables, illustrations, etc. on any given subject.

-- A detailed visual conspectus of something of great and multi-faceted complexity, with its elements splayed so as to be presented in as discrete a manner as possible whilst retaining a realistic view of the whole.
+- (especially) A detailed visual conspectus of something of great and multi-faceted complexity, with its elements splayed so as to be presented in as discrete a manner as possible whilst retaining a realistic view of the whole.

 - A family of coordinate charts that cover a manifold.